Partial regularity for minima of higher-order quasiconvex integrands with natural Orlicz growth: Introduction

 Our proof largely hinges on a suitable Caccioppoli inequality and a harmonic approximation argument, which can be traced back to the works of \textsc{Giusti \& Miranda} \cite{article:GiustiMiranda68} and \textsc{Morrey} \cite{article:Morrey68} in the general variational context, which were inspired by prior works in the geometric setting.
 The Caccioppoli inequality will be based on of the version in \cite{article:Evans86}, which was adapted to the general growth setting in \cite{article:Dieningetal12}.
 For the harmonic approximation argument we will adapt a recent approach of \textsc{Gmeineder \& Kristensen} \cite{article:GmeinederKristensen19}, which uses a duality argument to directly estimate the excess in the approximation.
+This approach has also been surveyed in the $p$-growth setting by \textsc{B\"arlin, Gmeineder, Kristensen} and the author in \cite{article:BarlinEtAl24}.

-To apply this harmonic approximation argument of \cite{article:GmeinederKristensen19} in the general growth setting, we will need to additionally use a version of the Lipschitz truncation lemma of \textsc{Acerbi \& Fusco} \cite{article:AcerbiFusco84,article:AcerbiFusco87}.
-This approach parallels the $\cal A$-harmonic approximation argument which has appeared in for instance \cite{article:DuzaarGrotowski00,article:DuzaarSteffen02,article:Kronz02,article:DuzaarMingione04,article:DieningEtAl12a}, which traces back to arguments from geometric problems and can be found in texts of \textsc{Simon} \cite{book:Simon83,book:Simon96}.
-In \cite{article:Dieningetal12} a direct proof of a suitable $\cal A$-harmonic approximation is proven by applying a Lipschitz truncation to a suitable dual problem, which closely mirrors the strategy we adopt.
+To apply this harmonic approximation argument from \cite{article:GmeinederKristensen19} in the general growth setting, we will need to additionally use a version of the Lipschitz truncation lemma of \textsc{Acerbi \& Fusco} \cite{article:AcerbiFusco84,article:AcerbiFusco87}.
+This approach parallels the $\mathcal A$-harmonic approximation argument which has appeared in for instance \cite{article:DuzaarGrotowski00,article:DuzaarSteffen02,article:Kronz02,article:DuzaarMingione04,article:DieningEtAl12a}, which traces back to arguments from geometric problems and can be found in texts of \textsc{Simon} \cite{book:Simon83,book:Simon96}.
+In \cite{article:Dieningetal12} a direct proof of a suitable $\mathcal A$-harmonic approximation is proven by applying a Lipschitz truncation to a suitable dual problem, which closely mirrors the strategy we adopt.

 Once the above $\eps$-regularity theorem is established, the following partial regularity theorem follows by standard means.